 This blog was first published on Wednesday, February 26, 2014.
 It has been updated to reflect Mom’s new mate and includes some information about the Fort St. Vrain eagles as well.
 Everyone was worried about the eggs in Decorah back in 2014.
 Iowa was facing a polar vortex while Mom was laying and incubating eggs.
 While there have been other cold years, 2014 was one for the record books, with windchills of -50F when Mom laid egg #2.
 Given that 2019

 This blog was originally published on Tuesday, March 20, 2018, to answer questions about egg-timing.
 It discusses the correlation between new mates, temperature, humidity, and egg-timing.
 We’ve been getting questions about egg timing.
-Why did Mom and Dad lay eggs later this year?
+Why did Mom and Dad lay eggs later in 2018?
 Overall, avian egg-timing in the temperate zone is heavily regulated by the light cycle.
 As the days begin to lengthen, birds’ gonads swell and produce sex hormones.
 Around the end of January, our bald eagle pairs switch from

 This will be the first of many flashback blogs!
 We’ve decided to migrate our old blogs here and wanted to share them in the process.
 Since a polar vortex may be headed our way next week, we thought it was a good time to talk about eagles and cold weather!
 We get a lot of questions about bald eagles and cold weather.
 I’ve written a few posts on the subject, but thought I’d combine them here.
 Unique body features and